Fifty Something tour

-The Fifty Something Tour is an upcoming concert tour by the Canadian rock band Rush.
-The tour is set to begin on June 7, 2026 in Inglewood, California and is set to conclude in Vancouver, British Columbia on December 17, 2026, although the band has discussed the possibility of extending the tour into 2027.
-It will be Rush's first tour in 11 years, and their first live outing without drummer Neil Peart in 52 years following his death in 2020, with Anika Nilles filling in for him.
+The Fifty Something tour is a concert tour by the Canadian rock band Rush.
+The tour began on June 7, 2026 in Inglewood, California, and is currently set to conclude in Helsinki, Finland on April 10, 2027.
+It is Rush's first tour in 11 years, and their first live outing without drummer Neil Peart in 52 years, following his death in 2020, with Anika Nilles filling in for him.
+On February 23, 2026, Rush announced that Loren Gold would be the keyboardist for the tour, making it the first time the band has toured with more than three main musicians.